phelipetls/blog/content/posts/vim-errorformat-for-pytest/index.md

 Now, for the difficult part.

-# Writing errorformat
+# Writing an errorformat

-To make Vim understand these lines, we must give patterns so that it can go through every line testing against them.
+To make Vim understand these lines so that we can jump to each error, we must give patterns.
+It will then go through every line testing against those patterns.
 From `:h errorformat`:

 >  Error format strings are always parsed pattern by pattern until the first
 >  match occurs.

-So, the order is important here.
+The order is, thus, important here.

 Also, the pattern has to match the entire line.
 That is to say the pattern is always implicitly surrounded by a `^` and `$`.

 We will need to use `:h errorformat-multi-line` because a single error spans multiple lines.
-And we must explicitly tell how it starts, continues and ends.

-I found out that `pytest` gives inconsistent patterns depending on the error (test failure, missing fixture and syntax error), so I had to handle them separately and it was a mess.
+I found out that `pytest` gives inconsistent patterns depending on the error (test failure, missing fixture and syntax error), so I had to handle them separately.

 # Handling test failures